IBM-Automation-SPGI/Event-Automation-PoT/2/index.md

     ---

-9. From the EEM dashboad, drill down into **Topics** as before and click the name of the `STUDENTXX.CUSTOMERS` topic.
+9. From the EEM dashboad, drill down or move page forward button into **Topics** table and to find and click on the name of the `STUDENTXX.CUSTOMERS` topic.

     [![](../images/2-9.png)](../images/2-9.png)<br><br><br>